-Official approvals provide security for our customers, and prove that our lighting systems are first class.
+Official approvals provide security for Luxo customers, and prove that Luxo magnifiers and arm-based systems are first class.

-They are also a recognition of the fact that we are never satisfied with what we have achieved so far, but seek perfection in the performance of our products.
+They are also a recognition of the fact that Glamox Group, developers and manufacturers of Luxo products, is never satisfied with what their achievements, but seek perfection in the performance of their products.